Craft and Community in 5-Minute Talks

 Submit a presentation

-Watch some Ignite Craft Boston Video from last year to get an idea about what these talks look like.
+All talks will be videotaped and posted on the Common Cod YouTube channel after the event.
+Feel free to watch some Ignite Craft Boston Video from last year to get an idea about what these talks look like!

 Here are some ideas for possible topics: knitting, crochet, LYSOs, weaving, spinning, sewing, quilting, felting/fulling, dyeing, painting, sculpture, print making, fine art, photography, book binding, paper arts, textiles, craft food/beer/cheese, ceramics, soap making, shepherding, farming, gardening, podcasting, blogging, other social media, designing, publishing, woodworking, 3D printing, jewelry, etc.

 (This list will be updated as submissions are accepted)

 The Healing Power of Craft

 Joanna Z. Weston (www.3speedlife.com)

 I have used crafting (mostly crochet, but also spinning, embroidery, and myriad others) to deal with depression, anxiety, and every day stress for years (even before I consciously knew that was what I was doing).
 And I’m not alone!
 There is current research, done by scientists in the UK, that shows that knitting can be used to heal and cope with a myriad of ills, from mental health issues to chronic illnesses and pain management.
 While the research primarily focuses on knitting, those findings can apply to other crafts, as well.
 I have compiled some easy ways for anyone to use their favorite craft to better cope with the difficult times that life throws at them.